Dr Kirsty Perrett is a Lead Cyber Engineer at Thales.

 Cyber really is everywhere, and it impacts us all.
 Its presence across all sectors also means that there are a variety of career paths you can take to enter the industry, which in turn requires a real diversity of talent.

-The more awareness we can bring to this message, the more diverse our field will become – which is exactly what cybersecurity needs.
+The more awareness we can bring to this message, the more diverse our field will become—exactly what cybersecurity needs.
+This is crucial in understanding how the boardroom can implement a DEI recruitment strategy that ensures varied perspectives are represented.

 A Diverse Talent Pool